dail8859/DoxyIt/README.md

 ```

 ## Settings
-Each language can be configured to have any string to indicate the start, line, and end of a document block.
+Each language can be configured to have any string to indicate the start, middle, and end of a document block.
 The settings dialog also provides a live preview of what a documentation block would look like:
 ![Settings Dialog](https://dl.dropboxusercontent.com/u/13788271/DoxyIt/SettingsWithAddRemove.png)

 ### Doxygen Commenting Format